mozilla-services/google-cloud-rust/docker/README.md

 ## Google Authentication

 In order to run all examples inside the Docker container, the setup requires the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to be set, pointing to the Google credentials file.
-An alternative is to create an `.env` file inside the `./docker` folder, containing the variable with the file path.
+For this the file `files/credentials.json` is copied into the Docker image.
-When building the container this file is then copied into the Docker image and the env variable points to it.
+Therefore copy the credentials file into this location to make the credentials available in the image. **Note**, this file is not under version control.